kamaral/RepData_PeerAssessment1/PA1_template.md

 ## 10 2012-10-12      17382  60.35417           0
 ```
 ## What is the average daily activity pattern?
-1. Calculating the average number of steps taken, averaged across all days:
+- Calculating the average number of steps taken, averaged across all days for each interval:

 ```r
 by_int <- summarize(group_by(dataNoNa, interval), mean = mean(steps))
 ```

-2. Plotting the average daily activity patter
+- Plotting the average daily activity pattern

 ```r
 plot(by_int$interval, by_int$mean, type = "l", main = "Average steps per Interval", xlab = "Interval", ylab = "Average Steps")